ESSE: Studies in philosophy and theology

-The journal is intended both for specialists in history of philosophy and theology and for wide audience interested in the current philosophical situation.
-Therefore the editorial board gives particular attention not only to the quality of content but also to the formal and stylistic way of its presentation to the reader.
+The journal is intended both for specialists in history of philosophy and theology and for a wide audience interested in the current philosophical situation.
+Therefore, the editorial board gives particular attention not only to the quality of content but also to the formal and stylistic way of its presentation to the reader.

 The objectives of the journal “ESSE: studies in philosophy and theology” are determined by the current situation of philosophy in Russia, with philosophy addressing itself to the sources and historical development of its own tradition.